JonathanBeverley/writeups/content/NorthSec2023/challenge_led-0/index.md

 I am providing a shell script to dump all the memory segments I could identify:
 {{% codefile code=sh file=dumpSegments.sh %}}

 Once you've got them all, you need to add them to IDA.
-Manually, this is done with File->Load file->Additional binary file..., followed by Segments->Edit Segment->..., but that's a lot of manual work.
-Instead, we could spend way more time browsing the IDAPython documentation and write a script to do it (use with File->Script File) (running it multiple times may be helpful):
+Manually, this is done with File->Load file->Additional binary file..., followed by Segments->Edit Segment->..., but that's a lot of work.
+Instead, we could spend way more time browsing the IDAPython documentation and write a script to do it (use with File->Script File).
 {{% codefile code=py file=addSegments.py %}}

 ## Reverse Engineering